 On considering traditional mass recruitment methods:

 Not too long ago, it seemed that the only way to effectively draw in a large pool of applicants was to either spend the money to advertise your position on a job board and slog through a heap of resumes or rely on a recruitment agency.
 These expensive and time-consuming options don’t often result in inspiring results.
-Small businesses who stick with these traditional methods can make it work, but they aren’t exactly ideal for finding the best candidates in a timely, cost-effective manner.
+Small businesses that stick with these traditional methods can make it work, but they aren’t exactly ideal for finding the best candidates in a timely, cost-effective manner.

 However, there are some ways for employers who want to advertise open positions to the masses to thin out the less dedicated applicants to their recruitment pool and enhance the results of their search.
-These tips will reduce the work you’ll have to put into sifting through candidates and reduce the odds letting your search result in a bad hire.
+These tips will reduce the work you’ll have to put into sifting through candidates and reduce the odds of letting your search result in a bad hire.

 Know how to target their interest:

-A generic listing on a job board such as Monster or Indeed might be a great way to gather thousands of resumes and interested jobseekers, but the odds of producing truly knowledgeable and motivated candidates is doubtful at best.
-The first way to get the attention of those that you truly want to discuss your position is by knowing how to target them.
+A generic listing on a job board such as Monster or Indeed might be a great way to gather thousands of resumes and interested jobseekers, but the odds of producing truly knowledgeable and motivated candidates are doubtful at best.
+The first way to get the attention of those with that you truly want to discuss your position is by knowing how to target them.
 This can happen in several ways.